-NOTE 20: CONTINGENT LIABILITIES
+NOTE 19: CONTINGENT LIABILITIES

 At the date of signing this report, the Company is unaware of any contingent liabilities that should be disclosed in accordance with AASB 137.
-It is however noted that the Warrigal Mining acquisition (refer to Note 13) has attached royalty clauses in place, ranging from 0.5% to 2% net smelter return (NSR) royalty payable to the vendors from production date.
+It is however noted that the Warrigal Mining acquisition in the prior year has attached royalty clauses in place, ranging from 0.5% to 2% net smelter return (NSR) royalty payable to the vendors from production date.
 The Company is currently at an exploration stage and cannot ascertain an amount that would constitute a contingent liability.

-NOTE 21: RELATED PARTY TRANSACTIONS
+NOTE 20: RELATED PARTY TRANSACTIONS